 Appropriation and Attribution from Ethics Unwrapped (McCombs School of Business).
 This 9 min video gives an overview of these concepts situated within considerations for a digital environment.
 Discussion questions are included.

-The For RHE Students page is designed for your students as a research guide for the course and you are encouraged to share the link with them.
+The RHE 306/309 Students page is designed for your students as a research guide for the course and you are encouraged to share the link with them.
 The page covers resources (primarily, but not exclusively, library databases) helpful to your students and tips for using these resources.

 Please don't hesitate to contact your librarian, Elise Nacca.
 You may also connect students directly to me for research help.